xiaoxiae/videos/09-bathroom-tiles/SCRIPT.md

 **[c1]:** So... how strong is our model?
 Which problems can it solve and which can it not?
 Is it as strong as Python, or stronger, or is it not even close?

 **[c2]:** Well, our model turns out to be equivalent to a linearly bounded Turing machine.
-By this we mean a Turing machine with a finite tape that is as long as the input.
+By this we mean a non-deterministic Turing machine with a finite tape that is as long as the input.

 **[c3]:** This means that it is not as strong as Python (and basically every other modern programming language), since Python is Turing complete and thus equivalent to a regular Turing machine.

-**[c4]:** Despite this limitation, it can still solve a surprisingly large set of problems, like checking whether a number is prime, divisible by some other number, a power of two, and many more.
+**[c4]:** Despite this limitation, it can still solve a surprisingly large set of problems, like checking whether a number is prime, whether a maze contains a path from one point to another, or even whether a boolean expression has an assignment of variables that make it true.

 **[c5]:** One neat consequence of this limitation is that there exists an algorithm to tell you, whether a given tileset will tile for a given input.
 This is not true for a regular Turing machine, where no such algorithm exists.